bkleiner/minio-charts/README.md

-> NOTE: This helm chart is in code freeze i.e we will only update MinIO releases occastionally by bumping up the version.
-For latest features you are advised to start using our [MinIO operator](https://github.com/minio/operator).
+> NOTE: This helm chart is being deprecated and this project will cease to take new updates from April 2020.
+For all future requirements you are advised to start using our [MinIO operator](https://github.com/minio/operator).

 MinIO
 =====